-Once you’re more effectively reaching current donors and your best prospects with targeted, customized marketing, it’s time to tell them how awesome you are, as often as possible.
+Once you’re more effectively reaching current donors and your best prospects with targeted email marketing tools like mailshake, it’s time to tell them how awesome you are, as often as possible.
 The more you show donors and prospects that your organization delivers results and fulfills the mission, the more likely they’ll fund your initiatives.

 To communicate success to donors and prospects more frequently, marketing teams need better — hopefully direct — access to program success metrics for promotional purposes throughout the year.
 Applying thoughtful data visualization practices, a well-designed, concise, automated dashboard can help democratize program data and surface success stories throughout your organization.
 Before you ever start building a dashboard however, you’ll probably need to corral and clean up your various data sources with a data engineering project.

-Once your marketing team can access fresh program success data on a more regular and consistent basis, they’ll have great stories to tell more often in social media, blogs, press releases, emails, and advertising messages.
+Once your marketing team can access fresh program success data on a more regular and consistent basis, they’ll have great stories to tell more often in social media platforms like Instagram, which can be boosted using Instagram promotion sites, as well as blogs, press releases, emails, and advertising messages.
 The more you promote program success, the more likely you’ll attract new donors and increase giving from current donors.

 As a company that seeks to make a difference in the world, we hope these ideas help your organization do the same.
 Just remember that your donors expect a return on their charitable investment, so you can approach them like pseudo-customers as you learn more about them, encourage them to increase support, and find more people like them to support your worthy causes.
 Let us know if you need any help turning data into donations to fuel your charitable efforts.
 Now go forth and change the world with data!